izcm/nft-indexer/README.md

 The API is simple, with a query route for every domain model and an ingestion route for signed orders.
 Query routes each expose a by-key and a pagination endpoint.

-There is per v.0 zero auth mechanisms, anyone can read data and post orders.
+There are currently no auth mechanisms, anyone can read data and post orders.
 Query parameters and POST bodies are validated / whitelisted through JSON schemas.

 ---